NBA sets wheels turning for Clippers sale; Oprah in wings

 "There have been no discussions about other members of the Sterling family," he said.
 "This ruling applies specifically to Donald Sterling and Donald Sterling's conduct only."

-(Also contributing to this report was Larry Fine and Curtis Skinner in New York and Eric Kelsey and Ron Grover in Los Angeles.
-Additional reporting and writing by Steve Gorman; Editing by Grant McCool and Cynthia Osterman)
+(Additional reporting by Curtis Skinner and Eric Kelsey; Writing by Steve Gorman; Editing Grant McCool and Cynthia Osterman)